ThinkDataEd/student/docs/unit1/lesson14.md

 1. In this lesson you will learn how to make visual displays using more than one variable.
 Begin by pondering the following questions:

-    100. <strong style="color: red;"> What do you think is the relation between people’s heights and weights?
+    100. <strong style="color: red;">What do you think the relationship is between people's heights and weights?</strong>

-    100. Are taller people heavier?
+    100. <strong style="color: red;">Are taller people heavier?
 Always?
-Or is this just a tendency? </strong>
+Or is this just a tendency?</strong>

 2. Let's look at some data.
 View the following plot ([LMR_1.13](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.13_Scatterplot of Heights & Weights.pdf)) that has actual data relevant to these questions:
 <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.13_Scatterplot of Heights %26 Weights.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_1.13](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.13_Scatterplot of Heights & Weights.pdf)</div>